ktenzin1/CIS4400_NY_CivilServiceExamScores/README.md

 9. Data sourcing and storage completed.

 Step 2: Dimensional Modeling
 1. Analyzed the business process and the requirements again.
 Since the project is to analyze the performance of the candidates in the NY civil service exam, the grain of dimensional modeling is each candidate.
-I will be looking at the scores of each candidate in different civil service job titles.
+I looked at the scores of each candidate in different civil service job titles.
 2. Determined the dimensions and the dimension tables.
 There are 10 dimension tables: Date, Exam, List, List_Title, List_Agency, Candidate_Info, Veteran_Credit_Info, Parent_Lgy_Info, Sibling_Lgy_Info, and Residency_Info.
 3. Determined the facts and the fact table.
 The fact table is the Fact_Candidate table.
 4. MS Excel was used to brainsorm and plan the dimensions and the facts before actually building the schema.